ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

     ```
     hpvs vs create --name grep11-08-0016-9876 --repo hpcsKpGrep11_runq --tag 1.2.2.1 --crypto_matrix=08.0016 --cpu 2 --ram 2048 --envjsonpath ${HOME}/hpvs/config/grep11/grep11_env_08.0016.json --ports "{containerport = 9876, protocol = tcp, hostport = 9876}"
     ```

-!!! note "Difference between the two commands"
-    I like the simplicity of the `hpvs deploy`method much better than the long syntax of the `hpvs vs create` command.
-But the `hpvs vs create` command has a benefit-  the `hpvs deploy` command uploads the GREP11 server Docker image from your workstation where you run the CLI to the Hyper Protect Virtual Servers LPAR, every single time.
-This Docker image only needs to be sent up once.
-The `hpvs vs create` command is smart enough to have this figured out and not do the unnecessary upload of the Docker image the second and subsequent times you run it.

 !!!
 Important
     **Starting now, as you navigate to the next section of the lab, you should enter all the commands shown in the lab.**  Only the commands in this section were for reference.